ArtemKrayevskiy/Weather_AI/README.md

    - As plain text in the output console
 ---

-This is a semester proejct of 3rd grade students from UCU: Artem Kraievskyi, Natalia Shcherba, Olexandara Symko, Vitalii Sharaev, Olena Mysyshyn
+This is a semester proejct of 3rd grade students from UCU: Artem Kraievskyi, Natalia Shcherba, Olexandara Symko, Vitalii Sharaiev, Olena Mysyshyn